 GeneCards Summary for MAP4K2 Gene

 MAP4K2 (Mitogen-Activated Protein Kinase Kinase Kinase Kinase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with MAP4K2 include Cerebral Cavernous Malformations 2.
+Among its related pathways are TRAF Pathway and TNF signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP4K3.